Free shipping to USA 1

 Always keep in mind the uses for woven vs non woven fabrics.
 Woven landscape fabrics are stronger but are not water permeable, while non-woven fabrics allow water to pass through.

 The thicker the fabric, the more commercial grade and heavy duty it's going to be.
-But also look out for specs to ensure the fabrics heavy dutiness.
+But also look out for specs to ensure the fabric's heavy-duty performance.

 Under Gravel / Rocks